-- Our existing and planned global operations subject us to a variety of risks and uncertainties that could adversely affect our business and operating results.
+- •Our existing and planned global operations subject us to a variety of risks and uncertainties that could adversely affect our business and operating results.
 Our business is subject to risks associated with selling machines and other products in non-United States locations.
-Global economic, political and social conditions and uncertainties in the market that we serve may adversely impact our business. - A significant portion of our business depends on sales to the public sector, and our failure to receive and maintain government contracts or changes in the contracting or fiscal policies of the public sector could have a material adverse effect on our business. - We are, and have been in the recent past, subject to business and intellectual property litigation.
+Global economic, political and social conditions and uncertainties in the market that we serve may adversely impact our business. - •A significant portion of our business depends on sales to the public sector, and our failure to receive and maintain government contracts or changes in the contracting or fiscal policies of the public sector could have a material adverse effect on our business. - •We are, and have been in the recent past, subject to business and intellectual property litigation.
 We could be subject to personal injury, property damage, product liability, warranty and other claims involving allegedly defective products that we supply.
-We could face liability if our additive manufacturing solutions are used by our customers to print dangerous objects. - If we are unable to adequately protect our proprietary technology or obtain and maintain patent protection for our technology and products or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and products similar or identical to ours, and our ability to successfully commercialize our technology and products may be impaired. - We have identified material weaknesses in our internal control over financial reporting and may identify additional material weaknesses in the future or fail to maintain effective internal control over financial reporting, which may result in material misstatements of our consolidated financial statements or cause us to fail to meet our periodic reporting obligations.
+We could face liability if our additive manufacturing solutions are used by our customers to print dangerous objects. - •If we are unable to adequately protect our proprietary technology or obtain and maintain patent protection for our technology and products or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and products similar or identical to ours, and our ability to successfully commercialize our technology and products may be impaired. - •If we are unable for any reason to meet the continued listing requirements of the New York Stock Exchange ("NYSE"), such action or inaction could result in a delisting of our securities. - •We have identified material weaknesses in our internal control over financial reporting and may identify additional material weaknesses in the future or fail to maintain effective internal control over financial reporting, which may result in material misstatements of our consolidated financial statements or cause us to fail to meet our periodic reporting obligations.